bobflorian/bobflorian.com/content/posts/thailand/_index.md

 Hey ya'll.
 This is a long story.
 Much longer than could possibly be posted well on social media.

+This is our story of our trip to Thailand with REI.

 I'm a strong believer in that travel is transformational on many levels.  [https://www.businessinsider.com/transformational-travel-experiential-luxury-safari-trends-2019-8]
 <blockquote>Haupert told Forbes that ultimately, transformational travel means people should carry what they've learned on their travels home with them.